NCAR/lrose-docs/lrose-core/lrose-realtime.md

 * Starts the auto_restart script.
 * Installs the cron table: ~/projDir/control/crontab

-Here is a normal start_all script:
+Here is a standard start_all script:

 ```
 #! /bin/csh